Sebastien-web/php-recap/README.md

 On Windows 10, there is no package manager by default.
 We need to install the Chocolatey package manager in order to install our packages.

-Open the command prompt in administrator mode and type:
+Open the PowerShell command prompt in administrator mode and type:

 ```
 Set-ExecutionPolicy Bypass -Scope Process -Force; iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))